astronomer/ap-vendor/.github/PULL_REQUEST_TEMPLATE.md

 - build all images
 - security scan all images

-When your change is merged to master:
+When your change is merged to main:
 - build all images
 - security scan all images
 - any images where the version is not published to Dockerhub, then publish